Best Avalanche Beacons of 2025

 All transceivers have a stated functional range—that means the longest distance at which the beacon should be able to pick up the signal of a buried victim.
 Most professionals recommend beginning your initial search in 40-meter strips, which means that a range of 40 meters and up is considered good.
 However, some models can go up to 80 meters or more in their range.

-Transceivers also have different functions and features in the search mode that aid in a rescue.
+Transceivers can also have different functions and features in the search mode that aid in a rescue.
 This includes arrows to direct you in the initial search and signals that indicate it’s time to begin bracketing close to the snow surface once you’ve reached 2-3 meters in distance from the victim.
 Most modern beacons also have a flagging function that allows you to search for multiple signals in the event more than one person is buried.

 How to choose an avalanche beacon

-Here are some factors to consider when choosing an avalanche beacon.
+Here are some factors to consider when choosing an avalanche beacon:

 Range and Accuracy

-Range is important to consider in an avalanche beacon, though that’s not the only factor for a swift rescue.
-A good beacon should have at least a 40 meter max range, though we recommend ones with around 50-60 meters at least, and all of the transceivers in this test have a stated range of at least 50 meters.
-Modern beacons have three antennas, and the antenna that sends and receives the signal is the same, while the other two help with direction and depth measurements.
-The range at which a transceiver will pick up the signal of another depends on many factors, including the orientation and depth of the buried vitctim’s transceiver.
+Modern beacons have three antennas—the antenna that sends and receives the signal is the same, while the other two help with direction and depth measurements.
+The range at which a transceiver will pick up the signal of another depends on many factors, including the orientation and depth of the buried victim’s transceiver.
 So, even if a beacon has a particular stated range, that can vary greatly in the field.

 Accuracy is just as important as the stated range, since that makes the search faster and more efficient when seconds really matter.
 Look for a transceiver that’s as accurate as possible in both the long range and the fine search.